-Our top recommendation is the 32-inch 4K BenQ PD3220U which offers an incredible selection of features that extends well beyond just using this monitor with your Chromebook.
-It's a monitor that will serve you well for years to come with features like the Hotkey Puck G2 that lets you quickly and easily control your monitor settings and switch between multiple inputs with full customization available to suit your needs.
+Our top recommendation is the 32-inch 4K ViewSonic VX3211 which offers an incredible selection of features that extends well beyond just using this monitor with your Chromebook.
+It's a monitor that will serve you well for years to come with features like the AMD Free Sync to improve your gaming experience, even if you want to use it with a Windows PC.

 Credits — The team that worked on this guide